What is a Magnet School?

 What elective classes do you offer?

-Students can choose from Spanish, Art, AVID, Band, Chorus, Computer and Business Classes, Public Service and Law Studies, and Yearbook.
+Students can choose from Spanish, Art, AVID, Band, Computer and Business Classes, Public Service and Law Studies, and Yearbook.

 Do 6th graders get to choose their electives?